What Happens to Your Debts When You Die?

 - On the other hand, if his estate is found to be insolvent, his funeral, testamentary and administration expenses shall have priority.
-Thereafter, the order of repayment of debts will be done according to the Bankruptcy Act.
+Thereafter, the order of repayment of debts will be done according to the Insolvency, Restructuring and Dissolution Act 2018.
 The beneficiaries of his insolvent estate will not be held legally responsible for the repayment of his debts, and it is likely that his debts will have to be written off.

 In short, one could say that the estate of the deceased is responsible for the deceased’s debts after his death.

 Even though it can be said that family members do not inherit the debts of a deceased, it is worth noting that the executor will have to pay off his debts out of his estate and assets before the remaining assets are distributed to the family.
 Therefore, in this sense, it is likely that family members will still feel the pinch.
 It may be even harder for the family members if some debts and liabilities of the deceased were unknown to them previously.

 Furthermore, as previously mentioned, things may get complicated if there were joint accounts of loans or mortgages.
 The surviving family members may find themselves saddled with the burden of paying off debts as sole holders.

 Illegally incurred debts, such as loans obtained from unlicensed moneylenders, also become a problem as family members may face threats and continuous harassment, especially after the death of the debtor.
 However, family members should not attempt to pay these debts and should instead seek the appropriate help to resolve the situation.